ascon/ascon_collection/README.md

 This is a collection of hardware and software implementations of Ascon.
 Reference implementations are included as submodules, while this file lists additional implementations in various languages.

-:warning: All repositories implement the submitted candidate design.
-The final NIST standard is not yet published and may be incompatible with these implementations due to minor changes.
+:warning: Some repositories implement the published draft of [NIST SP 800-232 (initial public draft)](https://csrc.nist.gov/pubs/sp/800/232/ipd), while others implement the submitted candidate design, which are not compatible.

-:warning: Note that linked implementations may become outdated or incorrect and should not be used for productive environments without caution.
+Linked implementations may become outdated or incorrect and should not be used for productive environments without caution.

 About Ascon
 -----------

-[Ascon](https://ascon.iaik.tugraz.at) is a family of [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) (AEAD) and [hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function) algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
+[Ascon](https://ascon.isec.tugraz.at) is a family of [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) (AEAD) and [hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function) algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
 It was designed by a team of cryptographers from Graz University of Technology, Infineon Technologies, and Intel Labs: Christoph Dobraunig, Maria Eichlseder, Florian Mendel, and Martin Schläffer.

 Ascon has been selected as the standard for lightweight cryptography in the [NIST Lightweight Cryptography competition (2019–2023)](https://csrc.nist.gov/projects/lightweight-cryptography) and as the primary choice for lightweight authenticated encryption in the final portfolio of the [CAESAR competition (2014–2019)](https://competitions.cr.yp.to/caesar-submissions.html).

-The Ascon family provides multiple different schemes; not all linked implementations implement all algorithms:
+**The most recent version** of Ascon is specified in [NIST SP 800-232 (initial public draft)](https://csrc.nist.gov/pubs/sp/800/232/ipd) and includes the following designs:

+  * Authenticated Encryption with Associated Data (AEAD):

+    - `Ascon-AEAD128` with 128-bit key, nonce, and tag

+  * Hashing algorithms:

+    - `Ascon-Hash256` with fixed 256-bit output size (hash function)
+    - `Ascon-XOF128` with variable output lengths (eXtendable Output Function, XOF)
+    - `Ascon-CXOF128` with variable output lengths and supporting a customization string as an additional input (Customizable XOF)

+**Prior versions** (Ascon v1.2 as submitted to NIST LWC) and other non-standardized family members include:

   * Authenticated encryption (`Ascon-128`, `Ascon-128a`, `Ascon-80pq`)